iandoZ/Yape/README.md

 Mint address: https://opensea.io/Yape 0x0d6a2e8f41fbae9472f62feca4708a35305c36ce

-The QR codes were obtained from random combinations with powerful and free QR engine 200 x 2000 px - https: //www.qccode-monkey .com / #
+The QR codes were obtained from random combinations with powerful and free QR engine 200 x 2000 px - https://www.qrcode-monkey.com/

 Each yape has been coded and recorded on Ethereum Blockchain.